SALLY’S WAY Trailer – A family film about an orphan girl set in the Caribbean

 You will be first to hear about screenings and any goodies or email direct at email@example.com.
 And do share on social media using the links below as it all helps Sally on her Way…..

-LATEST NEWS is Sally’s Way has been chosen for the following film festivals:
+Sally’s Way has been chosen for the following film festivals:

 PanAfricain Film Festival.
 Cannes, France Alyssa Highly who plays Sally won the Prix du Meilleur Espoir Feminin (Most Aspiring Female Actress).
 There were no children’s categories, she was judged alongside adult actors.